-The UN Office of the High Commissioner for Human Rights (OHCHR) publishes a quarterly Newsletter on the treaty bodies’ activities, and also maintains information on the current status of States’ ratification and reporting on its Human Rights Bodies page.
+See IJRC’s Country Factsheets for an overview of which UN (and regional) human rights treaties and complaint mechanisms a particular country has accepted.
+The UN Office of the High Commissioner for Human Rights (OHCHR) also maintains information on the current status of States’ ratification and reporting on its Human Rights Bodies page.

-The UN Dag Hammarskjöld Library’s UN’s Treaty Based Bodies Research Guide provides useful information on researching, citing, and identifying documents published by the treaty bodies.
+The UN Dag Hammarskjöld Library’s UN Treaty-Based Bodies Research Guide provides useful information on researching, citing, and identifying documents published by the treaty bodies.